mirza8845/medtrack/README.md

 To run the Med Track app on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/patient-tracker-app.git`
-2. Change into the project directory: `cd patient-tracker-app`
+1. Change into the project directory: `cd patient-tracker-app`
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. Start the Expo development server: `npm start`
+3. Start the Expo development server: `npm start`
-5. Open the app on your device or emulator using the Expo app.
+4. Open the app on your device or emulator using the Expo app.

 Note: To use Firebase Realtime Database, you need to create a Firebase project and configure it in the app.